prakash-murugesan/Traffic-Sign-Classifer/writeup_template.md

 I used the pandas library to calculate summary statistics of the traffic signs data set:

-* The size of training set is ?
+Number of training examples = 34799
-* The size of the validation set is ?
+Number of validation examples = 4410
-* The size of test set is ?
+Number of testing examples = 12630
-* The shape of a traffic sign image is ?
+Image data shape = (32, 32, 3)
-* The number of unique classes/labels in the data set is ?
+Number of classes = 43

 #### 2. Include an exploratory visualization of the dataset.

 Here is an exploratory visualization of the data set.
-It is a bar chart showing how the data ...
+It is a bar chart showing how the data:

 ![alt text][image1]